 When the Europeans arrived, they incorporated some of these native dishes into their own cuisine.
 They took the new foods back to Europe, and they brought European livestock and foods to South America, such as pigs, chickens, citrus trees, wheat, almonds, cows, and goats.

 The Europeans learned to make their favorite Spanish, Italian, and Portuguese dishes using local ingredients.
 The Native American traditional cooking methods were adapted and modified, and the newly available foods from Europe were mixed in.
 Asian and African immigrants brought their culinary traditions as well.
-All of this blended to become the diverse and exciting cuisine that exists today.
+All of this blended to make this the diverse and exciting cuisine that exists today.

-Some Key South American Foods:
+Key South American Foods

 - Tropical Fruit: South American cuisine makes great use of the incredible assortment of tropical fruit available.
-Coconut, cherimoya, mango, guava, pineapple, papaya, lucuma, passion fruit -- the list goes on and on.
+Coconut, cherimoya, mango, guava, pineapple, papaya, lucuma, passion fruit—the list goes on and on.
 These fruits star in many delicious desserts but also liven up savory dishes and salads.

 - Queso fresco / queso blanco: This fresh cheese is another staple of South American cooking.
 Queso fresco is a lightly salted, unripened cow’s milk cheese that's added to sauces and crumbled in salads.